ClementNerma/Rave/docs/books/hybrid.md

 So, any class that implements either `%equal` or `%inequal` as well as `%greater` or `%smaller` automatically implements all comparison overloads.

-This also makes the class implementing the `Comparable` interface, which is useful when dealing with vectors for example: that allows to use the `.sort()` as well as the `.getIterator()` functions from `Vector`.
+This also makes the class implementing the `Comparable` interface, which is useful when dealing with vectors for example: that allows to use the `.sort()` as well as the `.getIterator()` functions from `Vec`.

 #### Templating